ShanonPearce/ASH-Toolset/README.md

 - A true stereo WAV file is also located in each folder with naming `BRIR_True_Stereo.wav`
 - SOFA files are located under the SOFA folder

-**HpCFs**
+**Headphone Correction Filters**
-- HpCFs are saved within the ASH-Custom-Set\HpCFs folder
+- Correction filters are saved within the ASH-Custom-Set\HpCFs folder
 - A folder is created for each filter type and for each headphone brand that has an exported filter
 - The filters are named as per the headphone name

-**Equalizer APO Configurations**
+**Equalizer APO Configurations (deprecated)**
 - Equalizer APO configurations are saved within the ASH-Custom-Set\E-APO-Configs folder
-- Folders follow the same naming as the BRIRs and HpCFs
+- Folders follow the same naming as above filters and binaural datasets
-- A set of BRIR convolution configuration files are created for a range of common speaker configurations including Stereo, 5.1 surround, & 7.1 surround.
+- A set of IR convolution configuration files are created for each binaural dataset and for a range of common speaker configurations including Stereo, 5.1 surround, & 7.1 surround.
-- A set of HpCF convolution configuration files are created for each HpCF that was exported
+- A set of IR convolution configuration files are created for each headphone correction filter

 ## License <a name="License"></a>